ietf-rats-wg/eat/draft-ietf-rats-eat.md

 claim may be either an IEEE MA-L, MA-M, MA-S or an IEEE CID {{IEEE.RA}}.
 An MA-L, formerly known as an OUI, is a 24-bit value used as the first half of a MAC address.
-MA-M similarly is a 28-bit value uses as the first part of a MAC address, and MA-S, formerly known as OUI-36, a 36-value.
+MA-M similarly is a 28-bit value uses as the first part of a MAC address, and MA-S, formerly known as OUI-36, a 36-bit value.
 Many companies already have purchased one of these.
-A CDI is also a 24-bit value from the same space as an MA-L, but not for use as a MAC address.
+A CID is also a 24-bit value from the same space as an MA-L, but not for use as a MAC address.
 IEEE has published Guidelines for Use of EUI, OUI, and CID {{OUI.Guide}} and provides a lookup services {{OUI.Lookup}}